IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 #### Select rows programmatically

-The below code example can be used to select one or multiple rows simultaneously (via [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey)); Also, as a second parameter of this method you can pass a boolean property, which corresponds to whether the previous row selection will be cleared or not.
+The below code example can be used to select one or multiple rows simultaneously (via [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey)); Also, as a second parameter of this method, you can pass a boolean property which corresponds to whether the previous row selection will be cleared or not.
 By default the previous selection will be preserved.

 @@if (igxName === 'IgxGrid' || igxName === 'IgxTreeGrid') {
 ```html